kjodle/d12-message-blocks/readme.txt

 == Changelog ==

+= 2.1 =
+*Fixed an issue with some shortcodes appearing at the beginning of the post instead of where they were inserted in post.

 = 2.0 =
 * Added an option page allowing users to select from 10 different border styles and 11 different color schemes.